-The Cross is a bold declaration of faith: we believe in Jesus Christ, Crucified and Risen!
-This is the faith in which you are enveloping your baby at baptism.
+The Cross is a bold declaration of faith: we believe in Jesus Christ, crucified and risen!
+This is the faith in which your baby is immersed at baptism.
 Ensure that your home is marked with a cross.
 Invite family members to trace the sign of the cross on your baby's forehead.